hugely sad news. Only met him once or twice, wish it had been more.

 His openness and warmth were such an encouraging example on this board, and in the other online haunts where I'd see him from time to time.
 The world is poorer without him in it.
 Giving thanks today for your life in this world, Martin Skidmore.

-― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Thursday, 28 July 2011 12:05 (five years ago) Permalink
+― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Thursday, 28 July 2011 12:05 (six years ago) Permalink

 Oh no!
 I remember it being mentioned he was sick.
 But I thought he was better.
 I had him on my twitter list and followed his tweets of course.
 I fondly remember meeting him (and, of course, Marcello) years ago.
 Ten years?
 Seems more.
 Seems less.
 I will treasure the memory even more.

 RIP, Martin.
 And a big hug to all his friends.

 ― Nathalie (stevienixed), Thursday, 28 July 2011 12:06 (six years ago) Permalink

 RIP, a true gentleman, emphasis on the gentle.

 ― American Fear of Pranksterism (Ed), Thursday, 28 July 2011 12:16 (six years ago) Permalink

 Apart from his intelligence, I'll probably never forget Martin's lugubrious West Country voice; it was like something out of a Nick Park film and thus always amusing to reconcile with his many frank posts about sex and relationships.
 So I've built a little Aardman version of Martin in my head, and these imagined, reanimated monologues taken from old and fondly remembered posts are cheering me up right now.

 ― murdoch most foul (suzy), Thursday, 28 July 2011 12:21 (six years ago) Permalink